 The powerful anti-inflammatory golden child of modern medicine, non-steroidal anti-inflammatory drugs (NSAIDs) are known for their notorious side effects wreaking havoc on the gut, including indigestion and stomach ulcers.
-Clinical studies have shown serrapeptase produces better anti-inflammatory effects in rats compared to aspirin, and comparable effects to diclofenac sodium, without the side effects.
-In trials, serrapeptase can relieve pain in patients with root canals, toothaches, molar extractions, breast engorgement, carpal tunnel syndrome, and more.
+Clinical studies have shown serrapeptase may produce better anti-inflammatory effects in rats compared to aspirin, and comparable effects to diclofenac sodium, without the side effects.
+In trials, serrapeptase can help relieve pain in patients with root canals, toothaches, molar extractions, breast engorgement, carpal tunnel syndrome, and more.

-Serrapeptase’s pain-relieving effects may be thanks in part to its ability to modulate and break down inflammatory compounds (such as histamine, serotonin, and bradykinin) and preventing chronic inflammation in injuries.
+Serrapeptase’s pain-relieving effects may be thanks in part to its ability to modulate and break down inflammatory compounds (such as histamine, serotonin, and bradykinin) and helping prevent chronic inflammation in injuries.
 It affects cell adhesion molecules which are responsible for guiding the inflammatory response, controls temperature, and encourages healing and wound repair.
 Serrapeptase can drain excess fluid in wounded tissue, consequently reducing pain and swelling, and catalyzing tissue repair.
 In a study of 544 patients treated for peri-implantitis (inflammation in the connective tissue which leads to bone loss), serrapeptase helped repair bone lesions and accelerated the bones’ healing.
 Serrapeptase has also been shown to reduce C-reactive protein and myeloperoxidase, markers of inflammation.
 When looked at for its effect on the inflammatory bowel disease, ulcerative colitis, in rats, serrapeptase was found to reduce glutathione depletion, lipid peroxidation, and nitrous oxide production.

 Interestingly, some studies have found serrapeptase works synergistically with NSAIDs, since it does not affect lipoxygenase enzymes, a primary target of NSAIDs, which are responsible for many of NSAIDs’ negative side effects.
 Yet other studies have found serrapeptase does not work in conjunction with some NSAIDs, indicating a conflicting mechanism of action.
-For this reason, I suggest replacing NSAIDs with serrapeptase, rather than adding them to it.

-Heart Disease And Alzheimer's
+Heart Disease And Plaque